kelvinMakamu/akan_nomenclature/README.md

 It checks if year is not a digit   | 1s or ssss     | Failed to derive akan name.
 Please provide date of birth in DIGITS ONLY.
 It checks date is greater than 31  | 45      | Failed to derive akan name.
 Dates MUST NOT be greater than 31 days.
 It checks month is greater than 12   | 15    | Failed to derive akan name.
 Months MUST NOT be GREATER THAN 12.
-It checks if year is more than 4 digits  | 20209      | Kwame
+It checks if year is more than 4 digits  | 20209      | Failed to derive akan name.
+Years MUST have 4 DIGITS.
-It checks if year is less than 4 digits  | 202      | Kwame
+It checks if year is less than 4 digits  | 202      | Failed to derive akan name.
+Years MUST have 4 DIGITS.
-It checks if month is greater than 2 digits   |123     | Kwame It checks if date is greater than 2 digits   | 321    | Kwame It checks if year is greater than 2020, current year   | 2030     | Kwame It checks if month of Feb (2) has input date greater than 29   | 30      | Kwame It checks if a 30-day month has an input date greater than 30  | 31     | Kwame
+It checks if month is greater than 2 digits   |123     | Failed to derive akan name.
+Months MUST have at MOST 2 DIGITS.
+It checks if date is greater than 2 digits   | 321    | Failed to derive akan name.
+Dates MUST have at MOST 2 DIGITS It checks if year is greater than 2020, current year   | 2030     | Kwame It checks if month of Feb (2) has input date greater than 29   | 30      | Kwame It checks if a 30-day month has an input date greater than 30  | 31     | Kwame